 Even my ageing version of Premiere Pro CS 5.5 has multi-camera editing capabilities built in.
 And even my ageing Mac Mini from 2012 can cope with full HD clips during those edits.

 It’s a slightly mysterious process, and until very recently I didn’t quite know how to do it, so there are my notes.
 This workflow is also helpful if you a have single camera feed and want to switch live (vision mixer style) to zoomed-in versions of the same footage.

 In short, we need to

 - drag all camera clips into a timeline (all on top of each other)

-- sync all clips in this timeline (then select them all, right-click and choose “synchronise”)
+- sync all clips in this timeline (select them all, then right-click and choose “synchronize”)

 - create a new sequence from that sequence

 - open the multi camera monitor, press play and switch live between cameras, creating edits on the fly

 Jonathan Lang explains it here: